 What a tragic mindset!
-If everyone thought like this, no one would ever hear the gospel!
+If everyone thought like this, no one would ever hear the good news.

 Happily, I repented.
-I changed my mind.
-I now believe that if you have been saved one day, then you know enough to tell others about Jesus.
+I now believe that if you have known Jesus for even a single day, you know enough to tell others about him.
 In fact, it’s sort of expected: